Astros vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.
+- The Astros have played as the favorite in eight of their past 10 games and have won four of those contests.

 - In their last 10 games with a total, the Astros and their opponents are 5-4-1 when it comes to hitting the over.